 Click on the three dots that appear near the document’s name.

-Click the arrow next to “Anyone with the link can edit.”
+Click the arrow next to "People in University at Albany - SUNY with the link can edit."

 Uncheck the blue “Allow editing” box.